alexismhill3/gfp_deoptimization_burden/README.md

-### Data, simulation codes and analysis scripts for Roots<sup>*</sup>, C.T., Hill<sup>*</sup>, A.M., Wilke, C.O, and Barrick, J.E.
+### Data, simulation codes and analysis scripts for Roots, C.T.<sup>\*</sup>, Hill, A.M.<sup>\*</sup>, Wilke, C.O, and Barrick, J.E.
 "Modeling and measuring how codon usage modulates the relationship between burden and yield during protein overexpression in bacteria"

 Contents:
 - `wet_scripting/` Scripts for performing experiments